 The cloud forests of the tropics are mysterious places cloaked in mist and draped in lichen and moss.
-Unlike the hot humid lowlands the cloud forests of the Central Guatemalan highlands can often feel cool and damp, usually cover in cloud and regularly dropping below 20 degrees at night.
-And what that means is pots of frogs – not just in numbers but also species.
-Each valley often holds its own suite of endemic species.
+Unlike the hot and humid lowlands, cloud forests can often feel cool and damp because they are usually covered in cloud and temperatures regularly drop below 20 degrees at night.
+That means ideal conditions for highland specialist amphibian and reptile species.

 The highlands of the tropics are often highly biodiverse, with mountain ranges, or valleys, that are home to a community of species that are unique to that area.
 Alta Verapaz, in the Central Highlands of Guatemala, is no exception.
 As well as being home to a suite of endangered amphibians, Alta Verapaz is also a haven for some very special reptiles.